HOn30 gauge: Definitions

 The term HOn30 (and sometimes HOn2½) is generally used when modelling American prototypes while H0e is used for European prototypes.
-In the Britain the term OO9 is sometimes used.
+In Britain, the term OO9 is used.
 All these terms refer to models of narrow-gauge railways built to the world's most popular model railway scale of HO (1:87) but using a track gauge of —the gauge used for N scale models of standard-gauge railways.
 OO9 refers to OO scale, 1:76.2, models on 9mm gauge track.
 Although the track gauge is 9mm, sometimes N scale track per se is not used because the ties or sleepers are out of scale and too close together.
-HOn30 track is available.
+As such, HOn30 track is available.